-Students can request Summer aid by completing the Summer 2021 Financial Aid Application or electronically in CyberBear.
+Students can request Summer aid by completing the Summer 2022 Financial Aid Application or electronically in CyberBear.
+The Summer 2022 Financial Aid Application will be available on February 1st, 2022.

 Summer Financial Aid FAQ